Tapping and Acupressure with your Yin Yoga practice

 In my Shiatsu training we used Tapping as a kind of a warm up.
 We used our fingers or palms to tap along the body, along the major meridian lines to awaken our energy.
 It felt tingly and my skin seemed to buzz.
-Tapping along the body to awaken Qi feels refreshing and improves circulation.
-Acupressure in addition can help to become aware of energy levels and directs focus to specific areas, both practices can complement and deepen a Yin Yoga practice.
+What would that do you ask?Tapping along the body to awaken Qi feels refreshing and improves circulation, it also helps bringing your awareness into the body.

 Qi cultivating practices of Chinese medicine

+Tapping applies an invigorating massage and can also be performed along the meridian pathways or over certain areas of the body.
 Acupressure massage involves applying pressure to specific points along these meridians to stimulate the body's natural healing mechanisms and restore energy flow.
-Tapping applies an invigorating massage and can also be performed along the meridian pathways or over certain areas of the body.

 Acupressure point Liver-3